 A comprehensive treatment plan can include all or some of the following based on the unique needs of your child, available resources and prioritization of need:

-Working closely with health care providers and school personnel, treatment should be tailored to the unique needs of each child and family.
+In general, more than one intervention is needed.
+By working closely with your health care providers and school personnel, you will be able to engage in treatment options that are most suited to the unique needs of your child and family.